bonartm/cheopsr/README.md

 ## requirements
 - this first version is limited to unix since it uses `OpenSSH`
-- it is advised to set up an `ssh` key-pair on the private machine and the cluster
+- it is strongly advised to set up an `ssh` key-pair on the private machine and the cluster to avoid entering passwords manually all the time

 ## installation
 ```R